bobertlo/gmars/README.md

 gMARS is an implementation of a Memory Array Redcode Simulator (MARS) written in Go.
 The MARS simulator is used to play the game Core War, in which two or more virus-like programs fight against each other in core memory.
 For more information about Core War see:

-- [corewar.co.uk](https://corewar.co.uk/): John Metcalf's Core War Site tutorials, history, and links.
+- [corewar.co.uk](https://corewar.co.uk/): John Metcalf's Core War Site with tutorials, history, and links.
 - [KOTH.org](http://www.koth.org/): A King of the Hill server with ongoing competitive matches, information, and links.